 Parents/guardians are in the water with the child.
 This is an instructor led class intended to help young children become comfortable and safe in and around water.
 Techniques will be taught to help orient their children to the water and to supervise water activities in a safe manner.
 These classes involve both parent and child in the water.
 Parent and child will focus on floating and basic skills.

-The Albert Lea Family Y’s curriculum offers different skill levels that emphasizes stroke mechanics, water games, personal safety, rescue skills and stamina.
-Please see the Y swim lessons flyer to see how the Y levels compare to Red Cross levels and to find out which level best suits your swimmer.
+The Albert Lea Family YMCA’s curriculum offers different skill levels that emphasizes stroke mechanics, water games, personal safety, rescue skills and stamina.
+Please see the YMCA swim lessons flyer to see how the Y levels compare to Red Cross levels and to find out which level best suits your swimmer.
 Levels with fewer than two swimmers may be cancelled or combined with a group one level above or below.

 Private swim lessons allow you to work at your own pace with an instructor.
 Learn to swim for the first time or perfect certain strokes.
 Schedule your classes around your schedule.
-Contact the Y for scheduling information.
+Contact the YMCA for scheduling information.
 Participants must fill out a registration form.

 Six 30-minute lessons